element-hq/policies/docs/riot-im/privacy_notice.md

 In giving you access to the Service we collect the bare minimum of information required to expose any service via the web.

-**This agreement does not cover your relationship with the Matrix server!** Your account details and preferences, messages, files and any other data you share via the Matrix protocol are the responsibility of the Matrix server, and it is the provider of that server’s job to make sure your data is handled appropriately and that you are well informed.
+**This agreement does not cover your relationship with the Matrix server!** Your account details and preferences, messages, files and any other data you share via the Matrix protocol are the responsibility of the Matrix server, and it is the provider of that server's job to make sure your data is handled appropriately and that you are well informed.

 If you are using the server provided by New Vector Ltd, **matrix.org**, you can find the relevant Privacy Notice and Terms and Conditions here: